-An analysis of U.S. and World soybean supply-demand factors and 2014 price prospects following the USDA’s June 11th Crop Production and World Agricultural Supply Demand Estimates (WASDE) reports can be found on the KSU AgManager website (http://www.agmanager.info/default.asp).
+An analysis of U.S. and World soybean supply-demand factors and 2015-2016 price prospects following the USDA’s March 10th Crop Production and World Agricultural Supply Demand Estimates (WASDE) reports either is available on the KSU AgManager website (http://www.agmanager.info/default.asp).

-Following is a summary of the article on Soybean Market Outlook – with the full article and accompanying analysis to be available on by the afternoon of Thursday, June 19th on the KSU AgManager website at the following web address http://www.agmanager.info/marketing/outlook/newletters/Soybeans.asp
+Following is a summary of the article on Soybean Market Outlook – with the full article and accompanying analysis available on the KSU AgManager website at the following web address http://www.agmanager.info/marketing/outlook/newletters/Soybeans.asp

 World Soybean Supply-Demand